jonadium/My-Portfolio/README.md

 # My-Portfolio
-My Portfolio contains my personal projects which includes:
+This Portfolio contains my personal projects which includes:

 IbibioGallery - This is a proposed website built by John Udoh with these tools;
 HTML5, CSS3 and JavaScript.